 13. Quadrilateral and Astrolab

-However, the idea of placing a value on a piece of paper was slow.
-In the thirteenth century, the Mongols tried to introduce paper money into the Middle East, but it became an instant failure.
+However, the concept of assigning value to a piece of paper took time to gain acceptance.
+In the 13th century, the Mongols attempted to introduce paper money into the Middle East, but this endeavor met with immediate failure.
+Digital Electronic Gadgets all Modern Hot Sale on Amazon

-It will take until the 17th century before regular banknotes were introduced in Europe, but the common way of issuing currency is now.
+It wasn’t until the 17th century that regular banknotes were introduced in Europe, becoming the prevailing method of issuing currency that we are familiar with today.

 18. Champagne